iewaij/data-analytics-bank-marketing/docs/content/02_exploratory_data_analysis.md

-# Exploratory Data Analysis
+# 2.Exploratory Data Analysis
 Exploratory Data Analysis is a process to explore the dataset with no assumptions or hypotheses using non-graphical and graphical, univariate and multivariate methods.
 The objective is to gain intuitive insights, discover distribution characteristics, and find out missing values in the dataset.

 <br />

-## Exploration of the target variable Y
+## 2.1.Exploration of the target variable Y
 The first thing we investigate is the target variable Y, which is a Y/N binary variable measuring the campaign outcome and representing whether a client has subscribed to a long-term deposit.
 ![Distribution of campain outcome Y.](../figures/2_1_Y_distribution.png)